bitnami/charts/bitnami/thanos/README.md

 The data is persisted by default using PVC(s) on Thanos components.
 You can disable the persistence setting the `XXX.persistence.enabled` parameter(s) to `false`.
 A default `StorageClass` is needed in the Kubernetes cluster to dynamically provision the volumes.
 Specify another StorageClass in the `XXX.persistence.storageClass` parameter(s) or set `XXX. persistence.existingClaim` if you have already existing persistent volumes to use.

 > Note: you need to substitue the XXX placeholders above with the actual component(s) you want to configure.

+### Adjust permissions of persistent volume mountpoint

+As the images run as non-root by default, it is necessary to adjust the ownership of the persistent volumes so that the containers can write data into it.

+By default, the chart is configured to use Kubernetes Security Context to automatically change the ownership of the volumes.
+However, this feature does not work in all Kubernetes distributions.
+As an alternative, this chart supports using an initContainer to change the ownership of the volumes before mounting it in the final destination.

+You can enable this initContainer by setting `volumePermissions.enabled` to `true`.